dflook/terraform-github-actions/terraform-plan/README.md

 * `path`

-  Path to the Terraform root module to apply
+  The path to the Terraform root module to generate a plan for.

   - Type: string
   - Optional